ak9347128658/Backend_nodejs/week1_2/code/postgres/week2/day1/README.md

    HAVING SUM(quantity) > 5
    ORDER BY total_quantity DESC;
    ```
-   *Explanation*: Filters sales with quantity greater than 1, groups by `customer_id`, and keeps groups with total quantity over 5.
+   *What it does*: Filters sales with quantity over 1, groups by customer, keeps customers with total quantity over 5.

 4. **Recent Sales by Category**
    ```sql